Jerry-Jie-Xie/Jerry-Jie-Xie.github.io/_pages/about.md

   - /about.html
 ---

-Thank you for visting my site
+Thank you for visting my site!

 I am an Associate Professor in School of IoT at Jiangnan University.
 Before join JNU, I was a Postdoctoral Research Fellow at University of Waterloo.
 I obtained my PhD degree from Queensland University of Technology.